About the Learning Abroad Center (LAC) at the University of Minnesota (UofM)

 When a health and safety situation arises, please contact your LAC program team as soon as possible with the details.
 If the incident occurs after normal LAC business hours you can access the LAC’s 24/7 emergency call service by calling 612.626.9000.

 On May 20, 2014, a law was passed by the State of Minnesota that seeks greater transparency about the health and safety records of credit-bearing education abroad programs in which degree-seeking students enrolled at Minnesota universities and colleges participate.

 Read information from Global Programs and Strategy Alliance as well as comprehensive information from the Forum on Education Abroad regarding the law.

 International Health and Security Insurance

 All UofM students traveling abroad in connection with their studies are required to obtain international travel, health, and security insurance approved by the University’s Office of Risk Management.
-The UofM provides this mandatory international insurance coverage through Cultural Insurance Services International (CISI).
-View the CISI Policy Details.
+The UofM provides this mandatory international insurance coverage.
+View the insurance policy details.

 Programs in Travel Warning Countries